UNCG Athletics Article Page

-UNCG women’s basketball has added Ido Singer as an assistant coach, head coach Trina Patterson announced on Aug.
-16, 2018.
-Singer brings over 10 years of basketball coaching experience as a scout, assistant and head coach.
+Ido Singer enters his second season as assistant coach for UNCG women’s basketball.
+Head coach Trina Patterson announced his hire in August, 2018.
+Singer has over 10 years of basketball coaching experience as a scout, assistant and head coach.

 Singer served as the head coach of the NAIA school Fisher College (Mass.) from 2016 to 2017 and brought the team to a 12-14 record during the 2016-17 season, which was the highest total wins for the women's basketball program.
 He helped guard Aliyanah McIntosh earn Second-Team All-Conference, and the Association of Independent Institutions Newcomer of the Year award.